bgoodr/bgoodrs-CMake-Examples/README.markdown

 user-specified CMake variables.

-You can generate the images below if you have access to the graphviz package used in conjunction with the `--graphviz` CMake command-line option.
+You can generate the images below if you have access to the graphviz package used in conjunction with the [--graphviz][--graphviz] CMake command-line option.

 Normal CMake Run
 ----------------